Hair Gone Wrong.com logo

 Hair Dye Allergies

-Hair PictureAllergies to hair dye are a common problem as about 5% of users develop a form of contact dermatitis and many hair dressers develop hand dermatitis.
+Allergies to hair dye are a common problem.
+About 5% of people who use hair dye develop a form of contact dermatitis and many hair dressers develop hand dermatitis.
 Dermatitis is immunologic skin reaction causing redness and itching generally on the scalp.
-One of the main causes of this a substance called PPD (4-Para Phenylene Diamine, C6H8N2) which is used in over two thirds of all permanent hair dyes.
+A substance called Paraphenylenediamine (PPD) is present in over two thirds of permanent hair dyes and is a main cause of allergic reaction.

-• Contact Urticaria: This can develop in minutes to an hour after exposure.
+Contact Urticaria: This can develop in minutes to an hour after exposure.
 In this case PPD induces massive production of the antibody IgE which leads to swelling or oedema and skin redness.

-• In extremely rare cases anaphylactic shock can develop as an allergic reaction.
+In extremely rare cases anaphylactic shock can develop as an allergic reaction.
 The face swells, you gasp for air and there is a fall in blood pressure, this condition is life threatening.

 Alternative names for, and related substances to PPD include: